 1996-1997: LB 299 imposed certain budget limits.
-For all political subdivisions, except schools and SID's 5 years old or less, the budget limit for restricted funds for fiscal year 1996-1997 was two percent plus population growth.
+For all political subdivisions, except schools and SIDs 5 years old or less, the budget limit for restricted funds for fiscal year 1996-1997 was 2% plus population growth.
 For fiscal year 1997-1998 the budget limit was the prior year's total of restricted funds, plus population.
-For school districts the budget limit for general fund expenditures, other than special education, for fiscal year 1996-1997 was two percent plus the percent increase in the number of students.
+For school districts the budget limit for general fund expenditures, other than special education, for fiscal year 1996-1997 was 2% plus the percent increase in the number of students.
 For fiscal year 1997-1998 the budget limit was the prior year's general fund expenditures, other than special education, plus the increase in students.
-There were certain statutory exceptions to the limits and provisions to exceed the limit by one percent that required a 75 percent vote of the governing body.
+There were certain statutory exceptions to the limits and provisions to exceed the limit by 1% that required a 75% vote of the governing body.

 1996: LB 1177 created the Municipal Equalization Fund and provided for aid to municipalities that are unable to raise the average amount of property tax revenue per capita with the average property tax levy.
-The bill also allowed counties to levy a sales tax of up to one and one-half percent to support the county share of jointly provided public safety services.
+The bill also allowed counties to levy a sales tax of up to 1.5% to support the county share of jointly provided public safety services.

-1997: LB 269 did the following: (1) changed the levy limits for community colleges not to exceed seven cents for fiscal year 1998-1999 and fiscal year 1999-2000 and six cents for fiscal year 2000-2001 and all subsequent fiscal years, (2) created a new equalization formula for funding community colleges that makes up for any differences between the maximum levy times the valuation for the area and 40 percent of the total spending allowed to the area, (3) provided for levy allocation by municipalities for Community Redevelopment Authorities, city airport authorities and other entities created by cities, and (4) divided municipalities into three different size groupings for purposes of the state's city equalization formula, which was created by LB 1177 in 1996.
+1997: LB 269 did the following: (1) changed the levy limits for community colleges not to exceed seven cents for fiscal year 1998-1999 and fiscal year 1999-2000 and six cents for fiscal year 2000-2001 and all subsequent fiscal years, (2) created a new equalization formula for funding community colleges that makes up for any differences between the maximum levy multiplied by the valuation for the area and 40% of the total spending allowed to the area, (3) provided for levy allocation by municipalities for Community Redevelopment Authorities, city airport authorities and other entities created by cities, and (4) divided municipalities into three different sized groupings for purposes of the state's city equalization formula, which was created by LB 1177 in 1996.